pioneers/PieCentral/shepherd/README.md

 $ npm start
 ```

+The frontend will be running on `http://localhost:8080`.

+## Contributing

+Documentation should be written in the [JSDoc](https://jsdoc.app/) format.

 ## Data Model

 Due to the real-time nature of field control, we use [RethinkDB](https://www.rethinkdb.com/) to persist our data.